yoshida-lab/XenonPy/docs/source/index.rst

 The descriptor generator class can calculate several types of numeric descriptors from ``compositional``, ``structure``.
 By using XenonPy's built-in visualization functions, the relationships between descriptors and target properties can be easily shown in a heatmap.

-Transfer learning is an important tool for efficient application of machine learning methods to materials informatics.
+Transfer learning is an important tool for the efficient application of machine learning methods to materials informatics.
 To facilitate the widespread use of transfer learning, we have developed a comprehensive library of pre-trained models, called **XenonPy.MDL**.
-This library provides simple API that allows users to fetch the models via a http request.
+This library provides a simple API that allows users to fetch the models via an HTTP request.
 For the ease of using the pre-trained models, some useful functions are also provided.

 See :doc:`features` for details